 Women with molar pregnancy are advised not to conceive until follow-up is complete, which may be many months.
-This can be very distressing, prolonging the experience of loss and making it harder for women/couples to move on.
+This can be very distressing, prolonging the experience of loss and making it harder for them to move on.
 If they do conceive, they need to inform their follow-up centre so that their hCG levels can be closely monitored.

-Late miscarriage
+Late miscarriage/second trimester loss